gkoberger/meteor-reststop/README.md

     {"token":"f2KpRW7KeN9aPmjSZ","id":"fbdpsNf4oHiX79vMJ"}

-Then, you can call the API method, "get_user", that we wrote above:
+Then, you can call the API method, "get_user", that we wrote above.
+Note the `/api/` (eventually it'll be an option).

     curl --data "loginToken=3QzDtgZEaEAKc5JRS&userId=fbdpsNf4oHiX79vMJ" http://localhost:3000/api/get_user/